cztomczak/cefpython/api/Request.md

 * **None** - Default behavior.
 * **SkipCache** - If set the cache will be skipped when handling the request.
+  Setting this value is equivalent to specifying the "Cache-Control: no-cache" request header.
+Setting this value in combination with UR_FLAG_ONLY_FROM_CACHE will cause the request to fail.
 * **AllowCachedCredentials** - If set user name, password, and cookies may be sent with the request, and cookies may be saved from the response.
 * **ReportUploadProgress** - If set upload progress events will be generated when a request has a body.